 You can still market your wine right now, but you need to adapt, put your customers first, and get your wine experience online.
 Here’s your to-do list:

 - Brainstorm how you can create an engaging virtual wine experience.

 - Pair up with complimentary businesses.

-If you’re looking for more resources during this time, try this shortlist of relevant blogs for assistance + subscribe to our newsletter to get our twice-a-month emails.
-Click the purple “Newsletter” tab at the bottom of your screen.
+If you’re looking for more resources during this time, try this shortlist of relevant blogs for assistance + subscribe to our newsletter to get our emails.
+Click the blue “Newsletter” tab at the bottom of your screen.

 - Should I promote my “non-essential” business during the Coronavirus outbreak?

 - How to Get Repeat Customers Buying from Your eCommerce Website